 Great Friend to Kids Award

-Each year, the Mid-Hudson Children’s Museum solicits nominations for its “Great Friend to Kids Award” to celebrate the individuals and/or organizations of the Hudson Valley who are advancing the well-being of children through education, health and/or community building.
+Each year, the Mid-Hudson Children’s Museum’s “Great Friend to Kids Award” recognizes and celebrates individuals and/or organizations in the Hudson Valley who are advancing the well-being of children and families through their activities in the areas of education, health and/or community building.

 The Mid-Hudson Children’s Museum presented Ms. Ozie Williams, Public Health Nutrition Educator for the Dutchess County Department of Behavioral and Community Health, Public Health Nursing Division with the 2017 Great Friend to Kids Award on September 13.